 Alcohol - Decisions, Decisions, Decisions

 A recent K-State survey showed that 82% of the students on this campus drink alcoholic beverages.
-Of greater concern, however, is that as many as 15% of KSU students report having significant negative consequences as a result of their use of alcohol.
+Of greater concern, however, is that as many as 15% of K-State students report having significant negative consequences as a result of their use of alcohol.

 Are you in financial difficulty as a result of your drinking?